 - Secure.
 Cloud data warehouses are responsible for providing services that meet common compliance requirements, including certifications like SOC 2, ISO27001, HIPAA, and PCI.
 When you move to the cloud, a team of security experts is part of the bargain.

-For more details on the benefits of Cloud Migration, see Moving Your Data to the Cloud: The Benefits of Cloud Migration.
+For more details on the benefits of cloud migration, see The Benefits of Cloud Migration.

 Cloud migration challenges